public class TextBuffer extends Object

 public TextMark getInsert()

-You can call getIter()
+You can call getIter() to convert the

 insert TextMark to an TextIter.